ehsong/ehsong.github.io/_pages/research.md

 **Works in Progress**

-Political Elites in North Korea (with Jacob Reidhead)
+Personnel Management in a Single Party Authoritarian State: Findings from North Korea, 1994- 2014 (with Jacob Reidhead)

-Media Framing, Pollution, and Foreign Policy Attitudes
+Media Framing, Pollution, and Support for Foreign Policy